Open benchmark for AI vulnerability patching — 128 real vulnerabilities, 15 agents, reproducible results.

 Generate

-AI agents generate patches for CVE samples
+AI agents generate patches for vuln samples

 Reproduce

-Verify POC and patch correctness
+Verify trigger and patch correctness

 Patch